Israfil

-Israfil (إِسْرَافِيْل, ʾIsrāfīl; or Israfel) is the angel who blows the trumpet to signal Qiyamah (the Day of Judgment) in Islam.
-Though unnamed in the Quran, he is one of the four archangels in Islamic tradition, along with Mīkāʾīl, Jibrāʾīl, and ʿAzrāʾīl.
+Israfil (إِسْرَافِيْل, ʾIsrāfīl) or Israfel is the angel who will blow the trumpet to signal Qiyamah (the Day of Judgment) in Islam.
+Though unnamed in the Quran, he is one of the four archangels in Islamic tradition, along with Michael, Gabriel, and Azrael.
 The "Book of Dead" described Israfil as the oldest of all archangels.

-It is believed that Israfil will blow the trumpet from a holy rock in Jerusalem to announce the Day of Resurrection.
 He is commonly thought of as the counterpart of the Judeo-Christian archangel Raphael.

-George Sale (1697–1736) classifies Israfil, in his translation of the Quran, as the archangel of music in Islamic tradition.
+Israfil is portrayed as writing the destiny of humans and all commands of God to the (other) archangels with the pen (qalam), which he carries with one wing; with the other wing, Israfil covers his face, unable to look at God.

 In religious tradition

 Israfil is mentioned in a hadith as the angel nearest to God, mediating the commands of God to the other archangels.
 Although the name Israfil does not appear in the Quran, a figure blowing a trumpet is repeatedly alluded to, and is assumed to be this figure: